calebolson123/BabySleepCoach/README.md

 You'll need to update some paths and IPs in the code.
 <br/><br/>
 ## Someone send me proof you got it all running.

+<br/><br/>
+### Home automation / MQTT
+Baby Sleep Coach can also be integrated into home automations like OpenHAB, Home Assistant or ioBroker.
+For this purpose, there is an MQTT topic

+`homeassistant/binary_sensor/baby_sleep_coach/is_awake/state`

+which can be used to query the awake status of the baby.
+This can then be used, for example, to turn off the doorbell when the baby is asleep.

+MQTT auto discovery from OpenHAB and Home Assistant is also supported.